oke-aditya/oke-aditya/README.md

 About Me:

-- 🔭 I’m currently working on: [Mantisshrimp](https://github.com/lgvaz/mantisshrimp)
+- 🔭 I’m currently working on: [CNN Trainer](https://github.com/oke-aditya/pytorch_cnn_trainer) [IceVision](https://github.com/airctic/icevision)
 - 🌱 I’m currently learning: NLP, Transformers.
-- 👯 I’m looking to collaborate on: Kaggle competitions
+- 👯 I’m looking to collaborate on: PyTorch Projects.
 - 🤔 I’m looking for help with: Reinforcement Learning.
 - 💬 Ask me about: ML, DL, Computer Vision, NLP, DevOps, Cloud.
 Happy to help anytime.
 - 📫 How to reach me: PM me on [LinkedIn](https://www.linkedin.com/in/aditya-oke-99b74717a/).
 Or raise a GitHub Issue in [this](https://github.com/oke-aditya/oke-aditya) repo.
 I would he happy to contact.